Binatone: Consoles

-Motorola
+Related brands

 Binatone markets baby monitors, pet monitors, telephones, headphones and car accessories under the Motorola brand name under an agreement with Motorola Mobility and earlier, Motorola Inc.

-Hubble Connected

 Binatone also operates a subsidiary Hubble Connected that acts as a platform for connected devices.
 It acquired a Bengaluru, India-based startup Connovate in 2014 that merged into Hubble.
 In 2016, Dino Lalvani announced that Binatone intended to sell 20% of Hubble while shifting its corporate offices from the United States to Bengaluru, India.